deeplearning4j/deeplearning4j/machine-learning-workflow.md

 * Train best performing model possible given available data, computational resources, and time.
 * Build reliable, reusable software pipeline for re-training models in the future.

-*NOTES: Overlaps with Phase 2 (feasibility study), but here we expect a fully tuned model and a reusable software artifact.*
+*NOTES: Overlaps with Phase 2 (feasibility study), but here you expect a fully tuned model and a reusable software artifact.*

 **Tasks**
 * Plan full set of experiments
 * Data ETL and vectorization pipeline that is configurable, fully tested, scalable, automatable
 * Model training code that is configurable, fully tested, scalable, automatable
-* "Offline" (on held out, not live, data) model evaluation code that is configurable, fully tested, scalable, automatable
+* "Offline" (on held-out, not live, data) model evaluation code that is configurable, fully tested, scalable, automatable
 * Design, train, and evaluate models
 * Tune and debug model training
 * Thorough empirical comparison of competing models, hyperparameters